Highways in Australia: History

-The earliest needs for trade and travel were met by narrow bush tracks, used by tribes of Indigenous Australian prior to European settlement.
+The earliest needs for trade and travel were met by narrow bush tracks, used by Indigenous Australians prior to European settlement.
 The formal construction of roads began in 1788, after the founding of the colony of New South Wales.
 These roads were little more than cleared paths, constructed without grading, drainage systems, and road surfaces.
 There was no system wide planning for roads, with the Surveyor-General's 1788 proposed town plan dismissed as being too ostentatious; however, the arrival of Governor Macquarie in 1810 led to a planned system for roads and bridges, prior to actual settlement of areas, financed from government funds, public subscription, and tolls.
 By the end of his term in 1822, the colony had a network of three major roads, with the Great Western Road as the most important link, traversing the Blue Mountains from Sydney to Bathurst.
 Similar road networks were established in the other colonies of Australia.

 Road construction programs in the early 19th century were generally underfunded, as they were dependent on government budgets, loans, tolls and public subscription.
 This problem was exacerbated by the huge increase in road usage, due to the Australian gold rushes.
 Local government authorities were therefore established as authorities primarily responsible for funding and undertaking road construction and maintenance.
 The increasing amount of motorised transportation in the early 1900s lead to another major increase in traffic levels.
 The vehicles also required higher standard of roads.
 State road authorities were established in each state between 1913 and 1926.
 These authorities managed each state's road network, with the main arterial roads controlled and maintained by the state, and other roads remaining the responsibility of local governments.
 Though legislation differed in each state, highways were generally established as a subset of state controlled roads, which were the most important links between major cities, towns, and regional centres.

 The federal government became involved in road funding in the 1920s.
 The Public Works Act was passed in 1922, which distributed $500,000 to the states according to population levels, conditional on states matching funding on a "dollar for dollar basis".
 The funds were specifically aimed at maintenance of roads outside of metropolitan cities, and state expenditure needed federal government approval; however, the primary purpose of the act was to reduce unemployment.

 The Main Roads Development Act of 1923 made $1 million available for road construction, and specific road projects were funded under the Federal Aid Roads Act of 1926.
 The 1931 Federal Aid Roads Act removed matching conditions, and were less restrictive on the way the money was used due to poor economic conditions resulting from the depression of the 1930s.
 Funding conditions remained at this lower level until 1959.